plinss/acmebot/README.md

 ## File Locations

-After a successful certificate issuance, up to fifteen files will be created per certificate.
+After a successful certificate issuance, up to seventeen files will be created per certificate.

 The locations for these files can be controlled via the 'directories' section of the configuration file.
 The default locations are used here for brevity.